VinitraMk/experiment-output-templates/README.md

 #### Steps

-    1. Create a folder called reports to hold all your outputs.
-Make sure to save your outputs in two distinct folders inside /reports.
+    1. Create a folder called reports to hold all your outputs in your project root.
+Make sure to save all your outputs in specific folders inside reports based on their content.

     2. Create two more folders - visualizations and experimental_logs.
 These two will hold files for visual outputs and json data of individual experiments respectively.
         The internal files have been labelled based on the experiment id they belong to. for ex - visualizations/exp_1_loss_plot.png, experimental_logs/exp_1.json.
-This is to ensure we always display the details of the right experiment.
+This is to ensure we always display the details related to the relevant experiment only.

     3. Change directory to the root of your project i.e just outside of your reports folder.